 But, a good many years back I did write contemporary romantic suspense novels, historical murder mysteries and sensual historical erotic romances for mainstream publishers.
 I have eclectic reading tastes, but history has always been my greatest love in terms of educational subject matter (since old enough to read), and historical fiction novels became my life-blood in terms of entertainment value.
 I can in all honesty say I don't have a favourite novel, simply because there are characters from many that are memorable.
 The same can be said about authors for I don't have favourites as such, but there are one or two I rate above others, including John Fowles who gave insight to the male psyche and that of male desires.

 My other great passion is for that of art galleries, in particular portrait galleries.
 Thus portraits became the catalyst to the penning of novels set within the 17th and 18th centuries.
-Access to personal private family journals and letters, (yep, privileged bitch) and ecclesiastical records, had fuelled my imagination.
+Access to personal private family journals and letters, (yep, privileged bitch) and ecclesiastical records, had fuelled my imagination and the archaic prose I loved because I truly felt I was seeing the past through the pages of journals penned in that person's lifetime.
 So was it any wonder, the past became a means of stepping back in time with real people telling me how it was, how it really was?
-Not how I had imagined the past through a rose-tinted perspective portrayed by Jane Austen et al. So there you have it, my writing life.
+That said, I truly believe J.A's novels were, for her, escapism from the harsh reality of her lifetime, much of it involving wars and the aftermath as soldiers and sailors returned with various injuries and the awful truth of maiming!
+So all in all, I can write about historical periods with an unbiased bent, and not how I had imagined the past through a rose-tinted perspective portrayed by Jane Austen et al. So there you have it, my writing life.

 Do you not agree the image below is fascinating.
 The woman is facing away from the artist, and my first thoughts on seeing the women was, who is she?
 What is she thinking?